They Came from Outer Space

-They Came from Outer Space is an American science fiction comedy series that aired in syndication from October 1990 to March 1991.
-The series was created by Tom McLoughlin.
+They Came from Outer Space is an American science fiction teen sitcom that aired in syndication from October 1990 to March 1991.
+The series was created by Tom McLoughlin and was produced by Bill Finnegan, Patricia Finnegan, and Sheldon Pinchuk through their production company Finnegan-Pinchuk in association with MCA Television Entertainment (MTE)/Universal Television.

 Synopsis

 The series stars Dean Cameron as Bo, and Stuart Fratkin as Abe, two teenage fraternal twin aliens from the planet Crouton.
 They thwart their parents' plans to send them to Cambridge University, in Great Britain, and instead they decide to travel throughout California in their 1959 classic red Chevrolet Corvette, in an effort to pick up women and to learn more about life on Earth.
 They are pursued by a pair of bumbling U.S. Air Force officers, Lt Col. Tom Barker, and Lt.
 Pat "Monkey" Wilson, who would like to capture the two for scientific study.
 Abe and Bo were constantly taking odd jobs to support themselves on their American road trip.

 Characters

 Abewosiak "Abe" (Stuart Fratkin) was the more responsible, and serious, of the two brothers.
 Much is made about the fact that Abe is still a virgin, and wishes to remain so until he is married.
 His primary concern throughout the series seems to be where their next meal will come from.
 He frequently complains that he is hungry.
 However, due to his high Croutonian metabolism he can eat large quantities of food and never gain weight.

 Boximaxio "Bo" (Dean Cameron) was the more fun loving of the brothers.
 His primary interest seemed to be how many women he could get to have sex with him.
 He seldom thinks about the consequences of his actions and usually gets Abe and himself into trouble.
 It was his idea to go to California (instead of Britain) when he read that his favorite centerfold lived in Malibu.
 He would wrestle control of the space ship from Abe and crash inside a California junk yard.